3-Ingredient One Pot Pasta

 Why you’ll love this dish

 - It’s straightforward.
 There’s nothing complicated about this meal.
 You brown the meat, add in the sauce and then cook the pasta in the meat sauce.
+No need to boil the pasta separately.
 So easy!

 - It’s freezer friendly.
 We love to make a double batch of this, so we can freeze half of it for later.
 You’re already putting in the time, so you might as well double your bounty!